HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       [export]
       # Export to NetCDF-4/UGRID.
       netcdf = false
       # Export time series to CSV at the end of the run.
 Off by default: the canonical time series lives in tables.parquet; CSV is an on-demand export.
+The only toggle that ignores 'variables'.
       csv_timeseries = false
       # Export to VTU (ParaView).
+One timestep per file.
       vtu = false
       # Export to GeoTIFF.
+One timestep per file.
       geotiff = false
       # Export to Shapefile.
+One timestep per file.
       shapefile = false
       # Also write a portable '<run>.hmp' archive (config, provenance, fields, timeseries, RO-Crate) after the run finalizes.
 The one-line switch for 'this run must be shareable forever'.
       package = false
       # Output directory for exports.
 Defaults to project results folder.
       # output_dir = ...  # default = None
-      # Which variables to include in exports.
+      # Field names to export, e.g. ['head', 'watertable_depth'].
+These are the run's own field names: 'hmp data export <project> --sim <name> --list' prints the ones a given run holds.
+A name the field registry does not know is refused before the solve, not by this schema.
+One file is written per name for vtu, geotiff and shapefile; the NetCDF export holds them all.
+Ignored by csv_timeseries.
-      # variables = ...  # uses factory default
+      variables = ["head"]
       # Timestep selector for field/raster exports: 'first', 'last', 'all', a timestep index, or a list of indices.
 Time-series CSV always covers all steps.
-A vtu, a geotiff and a shapefile hold ONE timestep per file, so a selector naming several collapses to the last for them and the run says so; only the NetCDF export carries the whole selection.
+A vtu, a geotiff and a shapefile hold ONE timestep per file, so a selector naming several is refused while any of them is on; only the NetCDF export carries the whole selection.
+Same spelling as [[export.artifacts]] time.
-      times = "last"
+      time = "last"
       # GeoTIFF pixel size in CRS units for toggle exports.
 Auto-derived from the grid when omitted.
       # resolution = ...  # default = None
       # Explicit export artifacts: full control over variable, format, timestep and destination, beyond the format toggles above.